 I’ve noticed lately that the value of anchoring people with traditions is not only reserved for our personal lives but is also incredibly valuable in our professional lives as well.
 Many companies that I had the privilege of working with recently have allowed me to witness and even participate in their company traditions.

-Another company, Becauz, a high-level leadership transformation company for which I do some contract training, arranges “office hours” the last Tuesday of each month for all of their trainers from around the globe to come together to hear news from their CEO and COO and all check in together.
+Another company, Becauz, a high-level leadership transformation company for which I have done some contract training, arranges “office hours” the last Tuesday of each month for all of their trainers from around the globe to come together to hear news from their CEO and COO and all check in together.
 Before they sign off, CEO Ian McKelvie, asks each person to share, “What is exciting you the most about the work that we are all doing out there in the world?”
 The answers anchor the call, the work, and all the competing agendas of trainers scattered on several continents.

 This year, I plan to create some business traditions of my own and leverage the value of the shared history, team bonding, and personal anchors they create for a team … especially teams in service to others.
-I encourage you to contemplate and create your own unique company traditions to implement in 2021 and beyond… and to share those with the community here at LionSpeak.
+I encourage you to contemplate and create your own unique company traditions to implement in 2025 and beyond… and to share those with the community here at LionSpeak.

 “Tradition lives because young people come along who catch its romance and add new glories to it.”